 Cost

 The cost of producing traditional paper can be significantly higher than the cost of recycling it.
-The cost of producing virgin paper includes the cost of tree farming, the cost of processing wood into pulp, and the cost of manufacturing paper.
-This is compared to the cost of recycling paper, which includes the amount recycling paper reduces the cost of collecting, processing, and manufacturing recycled paper, which can be significantly lower.
+The cost of producing virgin paper includes the cost of tree farming, processing wood into pulp, and manufacturing paper.

 Quality